 You can manage almost everything through the graphical user interface, eliminating the need to type commands in the terminal.
 This includes installing new software, running applications, and even updating the system.

-Situations where Linux is not the best fit
+Cases where Linux is not the best fit ?

 There are hundreds of reasons to switch from Windows to Linux

-However, there are also some reasons why you might want to avoid Linux
+However, are there reasons why you might want to avoid Linux?
+You'll see there really aren't.